Search for new WA heritage champions begins

 "The WA Heritage Awards are a wonderful opportunity to recognise the passion and commitment of the many volunteers, professionals and organisations whose work has helped build WA's heritage scene into the vibrant, innovative and highly professional sector it is today.

-“The high-standard of individuals and projects honoured at the 2017 WA Heritage Awards demonstrates why a heritage award is a highly sought-after and valued accolade.
+"The high standard of individuals and projects honoured at the 2018 WA Heritage Awards demonstrates why a heritage award is a highly sought-after and valued accolade.

-“In recent years, five WA Heritage Award-winning projects have gone on to be recognised at an international level, receiving honourable mentions at the UNESCO Asia-Pacific Awards.
+"In recent years, six WA Heritage Award-winning projects have gone on to be recognised at an international level at the UNESCO Asia-Pacific Awards.

 "I encourage all Western Australians to get behind their communities and nominate a worthy candidate today."